trashbirdecology/luisdva.github.io/_posts/2018-05-09-excel-trivia.md

 {% endhighlight %}

 The original aim was to iterate through the Excel file and output human-readable questions and answers with numbered questions and itemized answers.
-For this, we can use the following code to prepare the data and ultimately stack everything into a single column, add grouping variables, and finally walk through the groupw with purrr and knitr.
+For this, we can use the following code to prepare the data and ultimately stack everything into a single column, add grouping variables, and finally walk through the groups with _purrr_, _purrrlyr_, and _knitr_.

-The cool/hacky part here was to stack the rows using matrix() and t().
+The cool/hacky part here was to stack the rows using _matrix()_ and _t()_.

 {% highlight r %}
 # prepare data for stacking into a single column df